jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-vagrant.rst

 Some basic Vagrant commands are listed below:

-  * ``vagrant up``: Starts the virtual machine and runs the provisioning script.
-If the virtual machine defined in the Vagrantfile does not exist, it will be created.
+  * ``vagrant up``: Start the virtual machine.
+If the virtual machine defined in the Vagrantfile does not exist, it will be created and the provisioning script will be run.
-    * ``vagrant up --no-provision``: Start the machine without provisioning it.
+    * ``vagrant up --provision``: Start the virtual machine and force it to run the provisioning script.
+  * ``vagrant reload``: Restart the virtual machine.
+Equivalent to ``vagrant halt`` followed by ``vagrant up``.
+    * ``vagrant reload --provision``: Restart the virtual machine and force it to run the provisioning script.
   * ``vagrant suspend``: Freeze the current state of the virtual machine.
   * ``vagrant resume``: Reactivate a machine that has been suspended.
   * ``vagrant halt``: Attempt to shut down the virtual machine gracefully.
     * ``vagrant halt --force``: Force a shutdown.
 This is equivalent to pulling the plug.
   * ``vagrant status``: Show the status of the virtual machine.
   * ``vagrant destroy``: Deletes a virtual machine.
 The Vagrantfile is not deleted.

+.. note: The behavior of the ``vagrant up`` and ``vagrant reload`` commands has changed since Vagrant 1.3.0.
+   On older versions of Vagrant, the behavior of the commands was as follows:
+   * ``vagrant up``: Start the virtual machine and run the provisioning script.
+If the virtual machine defined in the Vagrantfile does not exist, it will be created.
+     * ``vagrant up --no-provision``: Start the machine without provisioning it.
+   * ``vagrant reload``: Restart the virtual machine and run the provisioning script.
+Equivalent to ``vagrant halt`` followed by ``vagrant up``.
+     * ``vagrant reload --no-provision``: Restart the virtual machine without provisioning it.

 You can only run commands for a given Vagrant virtual machine if your working directory is the directory that has the virtual machine's Vagrantfile.